 Timescales stated are for guidance and may vary depending on the circumstances of the case.

-For the purpose of this procedure 'working day' will normally refer to the 195 days of the School year for teachers employed under the terms of the School Teachers' Pay and Conditions Document.
+For the purpose of this procedure a 'working day' will normally refer to the 195 School days.
+At the School's discretion, working days may include school closure periods where the Employee works outside of term time.